An Edward Barder 12' 3-piece Traditional Avon rod c1992.

 Please note, despite their pinkish appearance in the accompanying photographs, this rod is whipped in Burgundy red silk throughout.
 The whippings are a lovely traditional colour!

-Made to special order at my original North End workshop and completed in the summer of 1992, this is a unique Avocet-srength rod with the most wonderful specification and classic good looks.
-Very much like you in fact.
+Made to special order at my original North End workshop and completed in the summer of 1992, this is a unique Avocet-srength rod with the most wonderful specification and classic styling.

-Although any 12′ split cane rod is on the realistic limit for long trotting with comfortably, you could do so if you’re strong in the arm and -well, we’ll leave it there, but it is superb for its intended purpose, namely float fishing for tench (it’s probably the best cane rod you’ll ever find for this), laying on for barbel, chub and perch, and traditional ledgering in still and running water.
+At 12′ long this rod is superb for its intended purpose, namely float fishing for tench (it’s probably the best cane rod you’ll ever find for this), laying on for barbel, chub and perch, and traditional ledgering in still and running water.

 The action is progressive, with a strong but pliant tip, a limber, very slightly hollow-built middle and a gorgeous whole cane butt that has the almost indefinable resilient spring that no other material can quite duplicate.

 I’d use it for tench absolutely anywhere -it’s got the power and reach- chub, perch and barbel fishing.
 Rather like a good Avocet really, but with a very useful extra nine inches in length, outstanding build quality and a flawless finish.

 I’ve still got the original notes on this rod along with workshop photos of it taken just after its completion.
 I can provide copies.

 12′ 3-piece.
 Hand-made split cane tip, hollow-built split cane middle and whole Tonkin cane butt.

 24″ long (.925″diameter) cork handle with an onion shaped top, finely knurled Barder Rod Co alloy sliding bands, tapered butt cap and Red Rubber button!